 Growing up in the shadow of Tyne Dock arches, bombing around the streets on my Grifter, playing football on St Mary’s field and as a teenager, a member of Tyne Dock Youth Club in South Shields.

 The club had a film night every Sunday.
 No matter what film was screening I’d get a chair and plonk myself down at the front.
-Three films stand out from those nights – Carrie by Stephen King, Monty Pythons Life of Brian and Duel by Stephen Speilberg.
 The films were projected from a room at the back of the hall.
-The pictures, colour and sound gripped me.
+The pictures, colour and sound were gripping.
+Three films stand out from those nights – Carrie by Stephen King, Monty Pythons Life of Brian and Duel by Stephen Spielberg.

 To view the film go to the ALIKIVI You Tube channel and subscribe to watch more.